We Are Chaos: Composition and style

-We Are Chaos was written entirely by Manson and Jennings, with the latter saying their method of composing developed as work on the album progressed.
+We Are Chaos was written entirely by Manson and Jennings, and was described by reviewers as a post-punk, gothic rock, industrial rock album, with elements of glam rock.
 The pair initially wrote material separately; Jennings said that during the initial writing sessions he created musical ideas to present to Manson, and the pair then evolved those ideas into songs.
 According to Jennings, their style of writing eventually developed to a process where they would "just start from scratch in a room.
 We'd start with a drum beat, or listen to a song that we liked, and the kind of guitar tone that was going on, and then emulate what was going on with that."
 David Bowie was a primary influence on the album's composition, specifically the material contained on Bowie's box set A New Career in a New Town (1977–1982).
 Manson gave a copy of that box set to Jennings as a gift early in the album's recording, and the pair frequently listened to it together.
 During one session, Manson divulged that "Ashes to Ashes" – from Bowie's 1980 album Scary Monsters (and Super Creeps) – was the song that inspired him to become a musician; Jennings said he was inspired to become a musician and learned to play guitar by listening to Antichrist Superstar.